Bandidos MC criminal allegations and incidents in the United States: Drug trafficking

 Five Bandidos members – national president Charles Craig "Jaws" Johnston, national secretary-treasurer Terry Larque, San Antonio chapter president Ernest Cortinas, San Antonio chapter vice-president Richard Benavides and former international president James Lang – were convicted of conspiring to manufacture and distribute methamphetamine.
 In November 1998, Johnston, Larque, Benavides and Lang were sentenced to ten years' imprisonment, while Cortinas was sentenced to five years' because he urged his accomplices to accept a plea deal.
 The case began after the DEA raided a meth lab in Bexar County in October 1994, and expelled former Bandidos national officer Jay Lane Roberts assisted federal agents in linking the lab to the Bandidos.
 Roberts subsequently entered the Witness Protection Program.
 Johnston died at the age of seventy-two on January 27, 2020.

 Houston police discovered approximately 660 grams of methamphetamine during a search of the home of Bandidos member David Gregory Smith on October 4, 2000.
 The search followed an eleven-month law enforcement investigation into the club.
 Smith was convicted of possession with intent to deliver the drugs, and was sentenced to thirty-seven years in prison in April 2002.

 On September 26, 2011, three members of the Bandidos' San Antonio chapter – sergeant-at-arms Gerardo "Junior Ray" Gomez Jr, Jason Earl "Sarge" Morris and Angel Cevallos – were arrested by FBI agents and local authorities, and charged with possession with intent to distribute more than 500 grams of cocaine.
 The trio had previously engaged in a narcotics transaction with undercover agents.
 The following day, twenty-seven club members and associates were arrested in Dallas on charges of conspiracy to possess and to distribute heroin, methamphetamine and cocaine.
 One of those arrested was also charged with possession of a machine gun.
 Six others were arrested in Colorado and charged for trafficking methamphetamine and cocaine the same day.
 Another was arrested in San Francisco, California, while two remain at large.
 The Dallas charges followed of a multi-year investigation into the illicit distribution of drugs and firearms by the Bandidos MC and its affiliated support clubs.
 The operation involved the participation of the FBI, DEA, ATF, DPS and several local police departments.

+Operation One Percenter

+On March 27, 1986, several members of the Bandidos from southwest Texas were arrested as part of Operation One Percenter, a nationwide investigation into motorcycle gangs by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), charged with the arson of a tool company in Amarillo.
+Operation One Percenter resulted in the arrests of 53 members of 18 different biker gangs on various weapons and narcotics charges, during a series of raids in 18 U.S. states, and the seizure of 10 sawed-off shotguns, 10 machine guns, 63 rifles, 100 handguns, 4,500 rounds of ammunition, six silencers, a bomb, four hand grenades, five pounds of dynamite, 15 stolen vehicles, a stolen computer and a drug lab, as well as large quantities of cocaine, marijuana and PCP.